coldpigli/coldpigli-blog/README.md

 Use the following commands to run a Json Server locally

 ### `npm install -g json-server`
-### `json-server --watch db.json --port 8000`
+### `json-server --watch data/db.json --port 8000`

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+The mock json file is kept within the data folder in my project.
+Please change path/port accordingly.

+The project currently allows only three authors to add a new blogpost.
+This was done just to get a hands-on experience with selection lists.